John Wijngaards: Activism and laicization

-Wijngaards says that speaking out does not undermine accepting the teaching authority of the Pope.
-He firmly opposes the illegal ordination of women outside the established structure of the Church, as is done in the so-called Roman Catholic Women Priests movement.
+Wijngaards said that speaking out does not undermine accepting the teaching authority of the Pope.
+He firmly opposed the illegal ordination of women outside the established structure of the Church, as is done in the Roman Catholic Womenpriests movement.

 Wijngaards Institute for Catholic Research

-Since 2005 John Wijngaards has focused also on other issues he feels need reform in the Catholic Church.
+From 2005, Wijngaards focused on other issues he felt needed reform in the Catholic Church.
 He created a pastoral website to deal with the sexual code.
 He drafted the Catholic Scholars' Declaration on Authority in the Church which gained international support.
 His Centre was reshaped to become the Wijngaards Institute for Catholic Research.
 Its main purpose is to publish independent Catholic scholarly assessments as 'a progressive theological think tank'.
 The Institute submitted a 'Documented Appeal' to Pope Francis, urging him to restore the ancient ordained diaconate for women.
 In 2016 he initiated the Catholic Scholars' Statement on the Ethics of Using Contraceptives which was launched on a United Nations platform.

+Personal life

+In 1998, after being laicized, Wijngaards married Jacqueline Clackson in a simple Church ceremony.